Skip to content

 3. Pre-install inspections

 Inspect everything at the job site—including the workspace, existing HVAC unit, and the new unit—so you know you can safely start the installation.
-Your pre-install checklist should include:
+As part of your pre-install checklist, your team should:

-• Troubleshoot the existing unit for damages, leaks, or other issues that mean their system needs repairs instead of replacement.
-Use an HVAC inspection checklist to find any issues that might have been missed during the customer’s last HVAC service call.
+2. Troubleshoot the existing unit for damages, leaks, or other issues that mean their system needs repairs instead of replacement.
+Use an HVAC inspection checklist for troubleshooting existing equipment before replacement, as well as to find any issues that might have been missed during the customer’s last HVAC service call.

-• Safety tasks: What do you need to remove, shut off, and unplug before you start removing HVAC equipment?
+• Safety tasks: What do you need to remove, shut off, follow lockout/tagout (LOTO) procedures, and unplug before you start removing HVAC equipment?
 This could include shutting off the power supply, disconnecting electrical wires, and evacuating the refrigerant from the air conditioner.

 • Removal and preparation: What components of the HVAC system need to be removed, replaced, newly built, heat protected, or cleaned?
 For example, this could mean adding a new composite pad for an AC installation, disconnecting upper ductwork, and clearing out condensation lines.